Idris Elba

-Early life
+Early life and education

-Idrissa Akuna Elba was born on 6 September 1972 in the London Borough of Hackney, to Winston Elba, a Sierra Leonean Creole man who worked at the Ford Dagenham plant, and Eve, a Ghanaian woman.
+Idrissa Akuna Elba was born on 6 September 1972 in the London Borough of Hackney, to Winston Elba, a Sierra Leonean man who worked at the Ford Dagenham plant, and Eve, a Ghanaian woman.
 His parents were married in Sierra Leone and later moved to London.
-Elba was raised in Hackney and East Ham; he shortened his first name to "Idris" at school in Canning Town, where he first became involved in acting.
-He credits The Stage with giving him his first big break.
-After seeing an advertisement for a play in it; he auditioned and subsequently met his first agent while performing in the role.
+Elba was raised in Hackney and East Ham and shortened his first name to "Idris" while at school in Canning Town, where he first became involved in acting.

+Elba credits The Stage with giving him his first big break.
+After seeing an advertisement for a play, he auditioned and subsequently met his first agent while performing in the role.
 In 1986, he began helping an uncle with his wedding DJ business; within a year, he had started his own DJ company with some of his friends.

 Elba briefly attended Barking and Dagenham College, leaving school in 1988 and winning a place in the National Youth Music Theatre after a £1,500 Prince's Trust grant.
-In order to support himself between roles in his early career, he worked in odd jobs including tyre-fitting, cold-calling, and night shifts at Ford Dagenham.
-He was worked in nightclubs under the DJ nickname "Big Driis" during his adolescence, but began auditioning for television roles in his early twenties.
+To support himself between roles in his early career, he worked in odd jobs including tyre-fitting, cold-calling and night shifts at Ford Dagenham.
+He worked in nightclubs under the DJ nickname "Big Driis" during his adolescence, but began auditioning for television roles in his early twenties.

 Career

-Television
+1994–2004: Early roles and The Wire

-Elba's first acting role was in Crimewatch murder reconstructions and in 1994 he appeared in a BBC children's drama called The Boot Street Band.
+Elba's first acting role was in Crimewatch murder reconstructions, and in 1994, he appeared in a BBC children's drama called The Boot Street Band.
 In 1995, he landed his first significant role on a series called Bramwell, a medical drama set in 1890s England.
-He played a central character in an episode of Season 1, an African petty thief named Charlie Carter, who lost his wife to childbirth and had to figure out how to support his newborn daughter.
-His first named role arrived earlier in 1995, when he was cast as a gigolo on the "Sex" episode of Absolutely Fabulous.
+In an episode of series 1, he played a central character, an African petty thief named Charlie Carter, who lost his wife to childbirth and had to figure out how to support his newborn daughter.
+His first named role arrived earlier in 1995 when he was cast as a gigolo on the "Sex" episode of Absolutely Fabulous.
 Many supporting roles on British television followed, including series such as The Bill and The Ruth Rendell Mysteries.
 He joined the cast of the soap opera Family Affairs and went on to appear on the television serial Ultraviolet and later on Dangerfield.
-He decided to move to New York City soon afterwards.
+He decided to move to New York City soon afterward.
 He returned to England occasionally for a television role, such as a part in one of the Inspector Lynley Mysteries.
 In 2001, Elba played Achilles in a stage production of Troilus and Cressida in New York City.

-In 1997 he starred in the first two episodes of series 2 “Blood, Sweat and Tears” in Silent Witness.
+In 1997, he starred in the first two episodes of the second series "Blood, Sweat and Tears" in Silent Witness.
+After a supporting turn on a 2001 episode of Law & Order, Elba landed a starring role on the HBO drama series The Wire.
+From 2002 to 2004, Elba portrayed Stringer Bell in the series, perhaps his best-known role in the United States.
+Elba is also known for playing the character Aaron Smith in the 2003 Jamaican film, One Love.